ThousandFlam/v2-Commands/README.md

 - cosmo (not working)
 - jollyalexabliss (not working)
 - grimalexabliss
+- poneglyph
+- alexabliss? (not working)
+- paddle
+- carvel
+- dothething
+- flamingyawn (not working)
+- gwimmy

 [Return to Table of Contents](#table-of-contents)

 ## JoJo
 - goodbye
 - horyshet (not working)
+- sonadabitch (not working)
+- ohmygod (not working)
+- ohno
+- spaghetti

 [Return to Table of Contents](#table-of-contents)